Ismailpb/Docker_nodejs/README.md

 # Docker_nodejs

 Here we are going to create a simple hello-world application in node.js and then we’ll dockerize it.
 For that fisrt we are creating a directory called "nodejs" where all the files would live.
-In this directory create a package.json file that describes your app and its dependencies.
+In this directory create a package.json file that describes our app and its dependencies.

 ## Requirements

 - [Install docker](https://docs.docker.com/engine/install/)

+### Procedure

+Create a directory named "nodejs"

 ```
 mkdir nodejs